NBISweden/IgDiscover-legacy/doc/guide.rst

   this barcode.
 You can currently not have both a 5' and a 3' barcode.
 * The reverse primer.
 This is optional.

 We use IgBLAST to detect the location of the V, D, J genes (run as part of the ``igdiscover igblast`` subcommand), and the remaining parts are detected subsequently with ``igdiscover parse``.
-The G nucleotides after the barcode are always split off, even if no RACE protocol was used.
-(This should not be a problem in practice.)
+The G nucleotides after the barcode are split off if the configuration specifies ``race_g: true``.
 The leader sequence is detected by looking for a start codon near 60 bp upstream of the start of the V gene match.

-IgDiscover was tested with paired-end Illumina MiSeq reads (2x300bp).
-It should be able to handle 454 data, but we have not tested this thoroughly.
+.. _configuration:

 Configuration
 =============

-The configuration file ``igdiscover.yaml`` needs to be edited with a text editor.
+The ``igdiscover init`` command creates a configuration file ``igdiscover.yaml`` in the analysis directory.
+To configure your analysis, change that file with a text editor before running the analysis with ``igdiscover run``.

 The syntax should be mostly self-explanatory.
 The file is in YAML format, but you will not need to learn that.
 Just follow the examples given in the file.